- Two field seasons in Deccan Traps, India logging and studying basaltic pahoehoe flows, their volcanic features and collecting samples

 Kale, V. S., Dole, G., Shandilya, P., & Pande, K. (2019).
 Stratigraphy and correlations in Deccan Volcanic Province, India: Quo vadis?
 Geological Society of America Bulletin.

 Li, S., Grasby, S.E., Zhao, X., Chen, J., Zheng, D., Wang, H., Fang, Y., Zhang, Q., Yu, T., Tian, J. and Du, S., 2022.
 Mercury evidence of Deccan volcanism driving the Latest Maastrichtian warming event.
 Geology, 50(10), pp.1140-1144.

 Petersen, S. V., Dutton, A., & Lohmann, K. C. (2016).
 End-Cretaceous extinction in Antarctica linked to both Deccan volcanism and meteorite impact via climate change.
 Nature Communications, 7, 9. https://doi.org/10.1038/ncomms12079

-If Covid-19 prevents overseas fieldwork the project could study the geochemical evolution of the Thakurvadi Formation by analysing pre-existing geochemical data, new geochemical and petrographically data from existing rock samples.
+If respiratory and contact infection pandemic prevented overseas fieldwork the project could study the geochemical evolution of the Thakurvadi Formation by analysing pre-existing geochemical data, new geochemical and petrographically data from existing rock samples.
 Or a GIS could be built to analyse pre-existing data of the Deccan.
 If UK field work is possible, the project could focus on the physical volcanology of the extrusives of the North Atlantic Igneous Province as a comparison with the Deccan, possibly using drones to create 3D data sets.
 We will work with the successful applicant to build a project that interests them.